-My ongoing project Returning to Milwaukee: My Conversations Inside the Housing Redlines seeks to illuminate the marginalized communities of Milwaukee’s Northside that proudly endure today despite the economic hardships resulting from “redlining” practices that date back to the 1930’s.
-Through dialogue and photographic documentation I hope to share the strength and grace of residents that define these historic neighborhoods today, and spark meaningful conversations on systemic racism and what the struggle for freedom and its perpetual terror teach us about humanity, equality, hope, joy, and love that will promote understanding and support in our communities.
+My project Returning to Milwaukee: My Conversations Inside the Housing Redlines seeks to illuminate the marginalized communities of Milwaukee’s North and South side that proudly endure today despite the economic hardships resulting from “redlining” practices that date back to the 1930’s.
+Through historical research, dialogue and photographic documentation I hope to share the strength and grace of residents that define these historic neighborhoods today, and spark meaningful conversations on systemic racism that will promote understanding and support in our communities.